JockLawrie/Schemata.jl/README.md

   - date_of_marriage: {description: Date of marriage, datatype: Date, iscategorical: false, isrequired: false, isunique: false, validvalues: Date}
 ```

-The constraint is specified as a key-value pair, where a description of the constraint is the key and
+The constraint is specified as a key-value pair, where the key is a description of the constraint and
-the right-hand side of a function of a row `r` is the value.
+the value is the right-hand side of a function of a row `r`.
 The function must return `true` or `false`.
-When comparing the schema to a table, the function is run on each row.
+When comparing the schema to a table, the function is executed on each row.
-If the function is `false` for a row, the constraint isn't satisfied and its description is recorded in the returned issues table.
+If the function returns `false` for a row, the constraint isn't satisfied and its description is recorded in the returned issues table.